CallinCeriani/blast2tree/README.md

 > Standardizes references markers before using them in blast search and downstream processing

 Build|--A
-> Creates blastdb for each genome and does a blast search against your provided reference markers (e.g. ITS.fa), extracting the relevant hit sequences.
+> Creates blastdb for each genome and does a blast search against your genomes using your provided reference markers (e.g. ITS.fa).
+Thereafter, it extracts the relevant hit sequences.

 Extract|--B
-> This determines the longest hit from your blast search and extracts it and any other shorter sequences related to the relative marker that produced the longest hit.
+> This determines the longest hit from your blast search, and extracts it, and any other shorter sequences related to the relative marker that produced a hit.
 After extraction determine the marker that had the best hit for your data and add it to a file called reference.fa with a unique header e.g. >best hit

 Reconstruct|--C
 > If sequences are below the --THRESHOLD value, this script attempts to reconstruct these markers through overlapping sequences from separate contigs to improve their length.
 In addition, it filters the relevant hits in preparation for --tree.
+Recently added the ability to reconstruct markers that may not overlap or are of difference sense directionality

 Tree|--D
-> This does alignment, trimming, and construction of the phylogenetic tree.
+> This does alignment, trimming, and construction of a standard phylogenetic tree.

 ## Utility functions
 Rename contigs|--K